Advanced Seminar Logistics & SCM

 Learning objectives

-- Conduct a literature review and numerical study and/or implementation
+- Conduct a literature review and complementary data analysis

-- Structure and organize research methods and results
+- Structure and organize methods and results in a coherent report

-- Present research findings and defend them in a discussion
+- Present findings and defend them in a discussion

 Important dates